tonyoloo/myprofile/README.md

 # Copyright and License Information:
-© 2024 John Doe.
+© 2024 Tony Oloo.
 All rights reserved.

 This project is licensed under the MIT License.
 See the LICENSE file for details.